humdrum-tools/humdrum-documentation/guide/ch32/index.md

 awk '{print "hello"}'
 ```

-The **awk** command invokes the awk program interpreter.
+The <span class="unix">awk</span> command invokes the awk program interpreter.
 The material
 within the single quotes is the actual program.
 Once the program is
 started, it is is executed once each time you type the carriage return
 or ENTER key.
 To stop the program, simply type control-D (on UNIX